Open Gym Schedule

 This Pickleball Waiver, with Release of Information, may assist Pickleball players to connect with other players and their Skill Levels.

 In case of inclement weather, call our cancellation line (641) 754-5779, check our Facebook fan page or follow us on Twitter.

 Parks & Recreation reserves the right to change times and/or policies as the demand for playing time increases or decreases.

 Don't know how to play Pickleball?

-Contact the Parks & Recreation and a staff person may be available to join you and teach you and your friends how to play this incredibly fun game!
+Contact the Parks & Recreation office and we may be able to arrange someone to show you and your friends how to play this really fun game!

 What is Pickleball?Pickleball is a fun game that is played on a badminton court with the net lowered to 34 inches at the center.
 It is played with a perforated plastic baseball (similar to a whiffle ball) and wood or composite paddles.
 It is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players.
 Fun for almost any age, Pickleball is one of the fastest growing sports in America; especially in the baby boomer/zoomer demographic!